mostafaamin442/Carefer-Task/README.md

 1. Hybrid framework to test automation APIs.
 2. Supports REST APIs testing.
 3. All classes and methods are implemented in Java with Maven repository to include all dependencies needed.
+4. Every API has its page and test class.
-4. every request body of APis exist json files in resourses folder.
+5. every request body of APis exist json files in resourses folder.
-5. Apis test cases are existing in test cases folder.
+6. Apis test cases are existing in test cases folder.
-6. The framework validates the returned status code, response body.
+7. The framework validates the returned status code, response body.
 It can validate each field data type and value.
 If the returned response includes object of arraylist.
-7. Source code is available here: https://github.com/ymhmd/buenoAPI-SourceCode
+8. Source code is available here: https://github.com/mostafaamin442/Carefer-Task

 Tools versions